kuanchengLiu/HotSpotAnalysis/README.md

 ### Input data format
-The main function/entrace is "cse512.Entrance" scala file.
+The main function/entrace is "Entrance" scala file.

 1. Point data: the input point dataset is the pickup point of New York Taxi trip datasets.
 The data format of this phase is the original format of NYC taxi trip which is different from Phase 2.
 But the coding template already parsed it for you.
 Find the data from our S3 bucket: [Data Systems Lab S3 Bucket](https://datasyslab.s3.amazonaws.com/index.html?prefix=nyctaxitrips/)